You may be surprised to learn that milk from cows is probably bad for your cat.

 This is because undigested lactose will stay in their intestines, rather than passing into the bloodstream, and end up fermenting because of bacteria.
 That fermentation leads to a whole array of stomach problems that often appear within eight to twelve hours of drinking the milk.

 Not all cats are lactose intolerant, but most are.
-And there’s no way to tell if your cat’s intolerant or not without giving her milk and risking her getting sick.
-So to be on the safe side, stay away from milk.
+Furthermore, there’s no way to tell if your cat is intolerant or not without giving them dairy products and risking them getting sick.

 When Kittens Can Drink Milk

 If you really want to provide a liquid treat, you can buy lactose-free milk at the pet store or even your local grocery store.
-This milk has the lactose removed by adding lactase enzymes that break the sugar down.
-This means that lactose-free milk is safe for lactose-intolerant cats and humans to drink.
+This product has the lactose removed by adding lactase enzymes that break the sugar down.
+This means that lactose-free products are safe for lactose-intolerant cats and humans to drink.